tanmatt/QuoteOfTheDay/README.md

 - Sun Apr 21 07:00:08 2024 | We don't make mistakes, just happy little accidents. - Bob Ross
 - Mon Apr 22 07:00:07 2024 | Our prime purpose in this life is to help others.
 And if you can't help them, at least don't hurt them. - Dalai Lama
 - Tue Apr 23 07:00:07 2024 | Animals that we eat are raised for food in the most economical way possible, and the serious food producers do it in the most humane way possible.
 I think anyone who is a carnivore needs to understand that meat does not originally come in these neat little packages. - Julia Child
+- Wed Apr 24 07:00:12 2024 | Our character is not so much the product of race and heredity as of those circumstances by which nature forms our habits, by which we are nurtured and live. - Marcus Tullius Cicero